 Cyber attack prevention: The role of risk assessments

-The first step to improving any cyber security program is to conduct a thorough risk assessment that takes all devices, data stores, networks, and systems into account.
+The first step to improving any cyber security program is to conduct a thorough risk assessment that considers all devices, data stores, networks, and systems.
 You should perform risk assessment activities annually to ensure organizations know both traditional and emergent cyber attack methods.
 Under the NIST’s risk management framework, organizations should perform the following tasks:

 - Categorize potential threats: By collecting information on cyber threat sources, events, and vulnerabilities, organizations can categorize different attack vectors based on their potential impact.
 This information can help identify high-risk threats and provide a foundation for detection and mitigation strategies.

 - Select essential security controls: Using gathered threat intelligence, organizations can select baseline security controls for their data, networks, and systems.
 Over time, you should refine these security controls based on new threat and vulnerability information.

 - Implement threat detection and mitigation tools: Companies should implement advanced cyber security tools to protect against specific threats after establishing baseline controls.
 These include vulnerability management software, threat detection systems, remote monitoring platforms, and more.

 - Assess current IT posture: After making the above improvements, IT administrators should conduct a follow-up assessment to ensure all new security systems function as intended.
 These results can also help tailor incident response plans to particular threats and vulnerabilities.

-- Monitor performance: Even after completing the risk assessment, companies must continue to monitor their networks and systems for new vulnerabilities and configuration flaws.
-This innovation process can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they’re compliant with federal legislation.
+- Monitor performance: Companies must monitor their networks and systems for new vulnerabilities and configuration flaws even after completing the risk assessment.
+This innovation process can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they comply with federal legislation.

 Cyber security is all about preparation and prevention.
 By remaining proactive, organizations can implement evidence-based security processes and stay one step ahead of malicious actors.
 Of course, they know how to detect and mitigate cyber threats is also crucial, as even the most comprehensive cyber security defenses will experience an incident sooner or later.

 How to detect cyber threats